 The sound from one of these flocks marching in unison is spectacular.
 I also have done a bit of experimentation, although only days with some slow shutter speeds when light has been poor.
 The idea in this shot was to try an isolate a stationary bird in the foreground while the others scurried around it.

-and a couple of photos to finish off using the offshore wind farm to give a sense of place.
 I still have some more experimenting to undertake with the flocks and have some ideas using some wider angle lenses.
 If those ideas work I will obviously let you know.

 Also instead of the usual lime green coloured legs these birds have orange legs.